 Try it yourself.

-- Take out a piece of paper or open a blank document on your computer and jot down our three key words: diversity, inclusion, and equity.
+- Take out a piece of paper or open a blank document on your computer and jot down our three keywords: diversity, inclusion, and equity.
 Now define them.
-Write buzzwords, bulleted definitions, whatever comes to mind.
+Write buzzwords, bulleted definitions, or whatever comes to mind.

 - What do you notice?
 Are there clear differences between the terms?
-Overlap?
+Is there overlap?
 Do you feel able to explain how they all relate?

 The first time I did this exercise, I found it challenging.
-Diversity, inclusion, and equity are so often used interchangeably that the only difference seems to be which one is in fashion at any particular time.
+Diversity, inclusion, and equity are used interchangeably, so the only difference seems to be which one is in fashion at any particular time.
 I’d spent so much time just thinking of them as “diversity = good” or “inclusion = good” that I didn’t know where to start on their definitions, let alone understand how they related to one another.
 Perhaps you found the questions similarly difficult.

-Being able to pull apart these definitions is vital.
-When we can’t hold diversity, equity, and inclusion as separate concepts and understand how they interact , we can’t set clear goals and strategies around them.
+Being able to pull apart these definitions is vital for an inclusive community.
+When we can’t hold diversity, equity, and inclusion as separate concepts and understand how they interact we can’t set clear goals and strategies around them.